bdebritorobalo/dashboard_rwd_sd/documentation/data_description.md

 - We should determine the preferred datatypes.
 (I've created a suggestion in the data-overview)
 - Patient ID is anonymized using the following python package: [uuid4](https://docs.python.org/3/library/uuid.html#uuid.UUID.hex).
 It uses the function: `uuid4().hex`.
 - Surgery_id is anonymised using the same python package.
 - In some cases, the `procedure_duration` is missing a start- or end-time, this sometimes results in a negative value.
-The best alternative is looked for.
+The best alternative is looked for
+    - I've created the first temporary solution, which is not perfect.
     - Perhaps this is not a problem that should be fixed for what we want to showcase with this Proof-of-Concept.
 - `ACP_duration` is usually quite often not available.
 For creating synthetic data, this might not be the best parameter to include.
 We could drop the parameter if needed.
 - Linking data to the interventions without adding new identifiers is difficult for the `height` and `weight` of the patient.
 I'm looking for a possibile work-around, but can't promise anything before the consortium meeting.